ChrisWoodgate/BraWl/paper/paper.md

 We emphasise that, naturally, any given sampling algorithm is not anticipated to visit all possible system configurations, only a representative example that is converged.

 To assess the performance of the `BraWl` package, we measure the time taken for a Metropolis-Hastings run at a single temperature, as this quantifies the rate of sampling and thus the performance of all of the considered algorithms.
-As a benchmark, we consider a simulation on the equiatomic AlTiVNb alloy using the EPIs taken from @woodgateemergent2025, which include interactions up to and including sixth-nearest neighbours, and a simulation cell consisting of $8\times8\times8$ bcc unit cells with $N=1024$ in total.
+As a benchmark, we consider a simulation on the equiatomic AlTiVNb alloy using the EPIs obtained by @woodgateemergent2025, which include interactions up to and including sixth-nearest neighbours, and a simulation cell consisting of $8\times8\times8$ bcc unit cells with $N=1024$ in total.
 The sampling run consisted of a Metropolis-Hastings run with 1,024,000 trial Metropolis-Hastings swaps ($10^3$ trial moves per atom) during an initial burn-in phase, followed by a sampling run of 10,240,000 trial atomic swaps ($10^4$ trial moves per atom) during which statistics are gathered.
 The energy of the simulation was stored every 1,024 trial moves for a total of 10,000 decorrelated energy samples, while the Warren-Cowley parameters up to and including the second coordination shell of the lattice were evaluated and stored every 10,240 trial moves for a total of 1,000 decorrelated ASRO samples.
 (Typically, fewer samples are required to reliably converge ASRO results than are required to estimate quantities such as as the specific heat.)
 For a simulation performed locally in serial on an Apple M3 Pro CPU (ARM architecture) with `BraWl` built using the GNU compiler collection `v15.1.0` at `-O3` compiler optimisation, this simulation run took an average of 12.5 s across three attempts, indicating an average of approximately 900,000 trial atomic swaps per second.